 The tissue that makes up the lining of her womb is found outside it, in areas such as her ovaries, fallopian tubes, the bowel, bladder, and even the inside of the abdominal lining.

-This tissue acts like endometrium tissue, which builds up, breaks down the bleeds monthly due to her body’s hormonal changes (period).
+This tissue acts like endometrium tissue, which builds up, and breaks down the bleeds monthly due to her body’s hormonal changes (period).

-As the tissue is outside of her womb, the blood cannot exit your wife’s body as a during the period would.
+As the tissue is outside of her womb, the blood cannot exit your wife’s body as during the period would.